camoverride/camoverride.github.io/_posts/2016-12-05-alphabet-tree.md

 ### Method

 While many of these writing systems have historically attested geneologies, I had to apply some guesswork in assembling this tree.
-I relied on Wikipedia as both a source itself and as a platform for finding primary sources (many of these primary sources weren't properly reflected in the Wikipedia articles citing them, requiring me to edit a few articles).
+I relied on Wikipedia as both a source itself and as a platform for finding primary sources (many of these primary sources weren't properly reflected in the articles citing them, requiring me to make some edits).

 <hr/>